StarRocks/starrocks/docs/en/quick_start/helm.md

 ### SQL client

 You can use the SQL client provided in the Kubernetes environment, or use one on your system.
-Many MySQL-compatible clients will work, and this guide covers the configuration of DBeaver and MySQL WorkBench.
+This guide uses the `mysql CLI` Many MySQL-compatible clients will work.

 ### curl